Convex-Dev/convex-web/src/main/resources/markdown/documentation.md

 The [Advanced Topics](https://convex.world/#/documentation/advanced-topics) section covers more sophisticated capabilities of Convex such as security, macros and the on-chain compiler.
 We'll be updating this over time to cover all the advanced features.

-There are also reference sections for the Convex Core Library and the Client API - essential tools for anyone building applications and smart contracts with Convex.
+There are also reference sections for the Convex Core Library and the Client API - essential tools for anyone building applications and smart contracts.

 We hope you enjoy learning about Convex!
+If you have questions or feedback, please join us on the [Convex Discord Server](https://discord.gg/fsnCxEM).